camdenkr/CI-for-UKL/README.md

     * Fetches all repositories required for the unikernel compilation (unikernelLinux/ukl, unikernelLinux/linux, unikernelLinux/Linux-Configs, unikernelLinux/min-initrd, unikernelLinux/glibc, gcc-mirror/gcc)
   * Builds gcc, glibc, and other dependencies
-  * Compiles the UKL kernel
+  * Compiles the UKL kernel and application
 * A boot script to launch a QEMU instance with the compiled UKL as the kernel
 * Automated shell scripts which will run tests to ensure that QEMU boots and subsequently run test programs in QEMU to compare the actual output of these programs with expected results.